My steering is pulling to one side. What should I do?

 - Overloading your tyres with too much weight

-- Tyres overheating due to aggressive driving at high speeds or extreme temperatures
+- Tyres overheating due to driving at high speeds or extreme temperatures

-- Improper tyre maintenance or degradation caused by age
+- Incorrect tyre maintenance or degradation caused by age

 - Road hazards, like potholes or hitting the kerb.

-Tyre tread separation can be extremely dangerous because it could lead to a tyre blowout while you’re driving and cause you to lose control of the vehicle.
+Tyre tread separation is serious.
+It could lead to a tyre blowout while you’re driving and cause you to lose control of the vehicle.

 Wheels are imbalanced

 How to fix it: along with tyre rotation and wheel alignment, you should get your tyres balanced periodically as part of your full car service.
-But if you do notice any shaking, take your car into the garage for a check-up immediately.
+If you notice any shaking in between services, take your car into the garage immediately.

 Uneven brakes

-If you notice your car pulls to one side when braking, there could be a problem with the braking system.
-A common cause of uneven braking is a stuck caliper.
+If you notice your steering pulling to one side when braking, there could be a problem with your car’s braking system.
+This is often an issue with one of the calipers.

-Calipers are used to apply pressure to the brake pads – like clamps.
-If one of them sticks, you’ll usually hear a grinding noise as the brake on one side grabs harder than the other, causing the car to veer.
+Calipers are like small clamps that apply pressure to the brake pads.
+If one of them sticks, you’ll usually hear a grinding noise as you brake and your steering might pull left or right.

-A clogged brake hose could also be the problem.
+The problem could also be a clogged brake hose.
 The brake hose delivers brake fluid to the tyres.
-If it gets clogged, the fluid won’t be pumped around evenly and could cause the car to pull.
+If it gets blocked, the fluid won’t be pumped around evenly and could cause the car to pull to one side.

-How to fix it: if you notice anything odd about your brakes, no matter how slight, get them checked out by a mechanic straight away for safety’s sake.
+How to fix it: if you notice anything odd about your brakes, no matter how minor, get them checked out by a mechanic straight away.
+Driving without fully functioning brakes is incredibly dangerous.

 Wheel bearings